oktadev/okta-blog/_source/_posts/2020-02-03-managing-multiple-okta-instances-with-terraform-cloud.md

 This will extend the Okta user schema by adding a field to store users' date of birth.

-To enable Terraform to use the Okta API, you need to install a provider.
-Download the latest binary for Darwin from the repository [here](https://github.com/articulate/terraform-provider-okta/releases) and place it in the following folder path in your directory: `terraform.d/plugins/linux_amd64`.

-> **NOTE**: If you are using Windows, you'll need the appropriate binary for local use, but you will need the Darwin build for later, so download that as well.

 To test this script, run `terraform plan` from the command line.
 This should print a list of the changes the Terraform will make to your Okta org:

 {% img blog/okta-terraform-cloud/terraform-plan.png alt:"Terraform plan" width:"800" %}{: .center-image }